 INFORMATION ABOUT PHOENIX AND SCOTTSDALE TUBAL REVERSAL PROCEDURES

 Many times patients are worried that their tubal sterilization cannot be reversed if they have had their tubes cut, tied or burned (cauterized) or any combination of the three.
 Although there are some tubal sterilizations that are easier to reverse than others (Falope rings, Hulka clips or Filshie clips), it actually does not matter how your sterilization was done.
 The most important factor is the amount of remaining tubal segments that are left.
 The fallopian tube is about 10-11centimeters in length and the more tubal segments remaining, the greater the pregnancy success will be.
 Therefore, sterilization can be done that either cuts the tube, ties the tube or burns the tube, as long as the procedure was not too aggressive and destroyed a large segment of the fallopian tube; there usually is plenty of tubal segments remaining to do a successful reversal.
 As a matter of fact, 98-99% of the time, there is enough tubal segments left to proceed with the reversal.
 Prior to scheduling the reversal surgery, we always try to get the operative report from the sterilization, so we are able to see exactly what kind of sterilization was done and how much tube was destroyed.
 Sometimes the patient is not able to get a copy of her operative report.
 That is okay and does not mean that the surgery cannot be done.
 Sometimes the operative report is even wrong and does not accurately reflect either what surgical procedure was done and/or how much fallopian tube was damaged.
-In order to never to do a surgery that will not result in a reversal, Dr. Nemiro always does a diagnostic laparoscopy first to confirm that there is enough tubal length to do a successful reversal.
+In order to never to do a surgery that will not result in a reversal, Dr. Nemiro and Dr. Lipskind always do a diagnostic laparoscopy first to confirm that there is enough tubal length to do a successful reversal.
 Prior to the actual surgery, but in the operating room, a tiny incision is made in the belly button and a small telescope or laparoscope is inserted into the abdomen to look directly at the fallopian tubes to determine if there is enough tubal segments available to proceed with the reversal.
 If there is (98-99% of the time), the laparoscope is removed and a small bikini incision (approximately 2-3 inches) is made right above the pubic bone.
 At that time, the operating microscope is wheeled into position and the rest of the surgery is done by microsurgical technique under the operating microscope.

 The two ends of the fallopian tube are opened and an end to end micro-anastomosis is done, joining the two open tubal segments with very small micro-sutures.
-Many times the diagnostic laparoscopy is not needed because there is an operative report and a pathology report stating the amount of fallopian tube that was removed, but Dr. Nemiro feels strongly that it is still important to document the procedure can be done.
+Many times the diagnostic laparoscopy is not needed because there is an operative report and a pathology report stating the amount of fallopian tube that was removed, but Dr. Nemiro and Dr. Lipskind feel strongly that it is still important to document the procedure can be done.
 ACFS has worked out a relationship with the surgery center and they only charge a $100 for this "assurance that the reversal can be done".
 It is included in the total price of the procedure and by not doing it, it would only save a patient a $100 and increase the possibility that the abdomen would be opened and the reversal could not be done.

 Some clinics will do a x-ray or hysterosalpingogram (HSG) first, in lieu of the diagnostic laparoscopy, to see if there is enough tubal segments left.
 The problem with the HSG is that it only will tell you how much tubal segment there is up to the point where the tube was "tied" but you do not know how much tubal segment is on the other side of the "tie".
-Therefore, Dr. Nemiro feels the HSG (x-ray) is of little value and does not do them.
+Therefore, Dr. Nemiro and Dr. Lipskind feel the HSG (x-ray) is of little value and does not do them.

 If, at the laparoscopy, it is found that there is plenty of tube distal to the ligation but no proximal tube (tube near the uterus), than a re-implantation can be done.
 This is common with tubal ligations done near the uterus or with the ESSURE procedure.
 This is a procedure where a micro-insert is inserted into the fallopian tube and causes the fallopian tube to become blocked by the growth of tissue around the insert.

 Re-implantation tubal reversal surgery is where a new opening is made in the uterus and the distal fallopian tube is inserted into that opening.
 The fallopian tubes are held in place by a stent that is removed in three months in the office.
 Although tubal re-implantation surgery still is an effective means of doing a reversal of sterilization, pregnancy rates are a bit lower than the more common end to end anastomosis, and because the uterus needs to be opened to do the procedure, patients will have to deliver by caesarean section and wait three months to attempt pregnancy to give the uterus time to heal.
 The good news is, tubal re-implantation surgery, only happens about 5% of the cases or less and nobody will do a C/S on you unless you are having a baby.
-Dr. Nemiro has some of the most extensive experience in the country with this procedure.
+Dr. Nemiro and Dr. Lipskind have some of the most extensive experience in the country with this procedure.

 The reversal surgery is done as an outpatient in a freestanding surgical facility with an overnight stay on the second floor.
 The actual procedure takes about an hour or so and you can go home the following morning.
 Patients have a choice between going to sleep with general anesthesia or staying awake with regional or spinal anesthesia.
-The advantages of regional or spinal anesthesia is that there is no general anesthesia hangover, you can watch the surgery or at least know if there is enough tubal segments to reverse; and what Dr. Nemiro thinks is the best advantage of spinal anesthesia, is that at the same time the spinal medicine is inserted, spinal morphine medication is also inserted.
+The advantages of regional or spinal anesthesia is that there is no general anesthesia hangover, you can watch the surgery or at least know if there is enough tubal segments to reverse; and what Dr. Nemiro and Dr. Lipskind think is the best advantage of spinal anesthesia, is that at the same time the spinal medicine is inserted, spinal morphine medication is also inserted.
 Spinal morphine is a preservative-free morphine that travels up the spinal fluid to the pain centers of the brain.
 The advantage is that as the spinal wears off in about 3 to 3 1/2 hours, the spinal morphine starts working in about 3 hours, and gives you approximately 12-18 plus hours of pain relief.
 Many times you will not need pain medication after the surgery and when the spinal morphine completely wears off, it is early the following morning and oral pain medication will work fine and you are ready to go home in several hours.
 If you like the idea of the spinal morphine but do not necessarily want to stay awake, you can still do the spinal and just ask anesthesia for more sedation medication, which will cause you to gently fall asleep for an hour or so.
 By the time the sedation wears off, the surgery is over and you are wide-awake and with no general anesthesia hangover and are pain free.

 Recovery time at home is usually 5-10 days, depending on the patient.
 At the end of 2 weeks you can drive, make love and attempt pregnancy, take long walks and return to work as long as you do not have a physical job.
 At the end of 6 weeks there are absolutely no physical restrictions.
-Average time to pregnancy after the surgery is about 6-7 months and twice as long if Dr. Nemiro was only able to put one tube back together.
+Average time to pregnancy after the surgery is about 6-7 months and twice as long if Dr. Nemiro and Dr. Lipskind were only able to put one tube back together.
 Pregnancy rates are not half with one tube, it just takes twice as long to conceive, because most women ovulate, or release an egg, by alternating side to side.
-Sometimes, the doctor will suggest adding low dose fertility medication causing ovulation to occur out of both sides; therefore, reducing the time it takes to get pregnant.
+Sometimes, the doctors will suggest adding low dose fertility medication causing ovulation to occur out of both sides; therefore, reducing the time it takes to get pregnant.

-As soon as you are late on your period, even by a few days, Dr. Nemiro or his staff will do a urine pregnancy test at no charge, and if positive, an early ultrasound, also at no charge, to document that the pregnancy is in the uterus.
+As soon as you are late on your period, even by a few days, Dr. Nemiro, Dr. Lipskind, or their staff will do a urine pregnancy test at no charge, and if positive, an early ultrasound, also at no charge, to document that the pregnancy is in the uterus.
 Once the pregnancy is seen in the uterus, you are generally home free.
 Although, there is always the risk of a miscarriage, it is no higher as a result of the reversal surgery.
 Success rates for pregnancy are around 50-70+% and generally related to the age of the patient.
 The younger you are, the more successful you will be.
 Even women in their early forties, still have a chance of a successful pregnancy.